Nimi142/MineSweeperHome/README.md

 working on: resizing

 This program currently stabely supports:
-Midddle clicking, 1st click empty, showing flagged bombs at the end of games.
+Midddle clicking, 1st click empty, showing flagged bombs at the end of games, 3 difficulties.

 This program is testing:
 None.